QuixoteSystems/QXT-JS8Call-Tools/Telegram-Bridge/README.md

 It composes the proper JS8 line and triggers transmit, normalizes callsigns/groups, ignores your own transmissions to prevent loops, auto-reconnects to JS8Call, and includes logging for troubleshooting.

+To run in your own machine, open config.py file and change and adapt with your data.

 If you like this work: